JiaoBL1234/VRAI-Dataset/README.md

 We adopt the popular mean Average Precision (mAP) and Cumulative Matching Cure (CMC) as in other ReID works.
 Besides, we host a challenge in Evalai.
 You can test the performance on our VRAI through this challenge.
 We also provide an example submission submission_t.json for you.

-Our VRAI can be download here:
+You can download our VRAI dataset at:

 Google Drive: